NimanthaM/product-api-laravel/README.md

 ### Step 3: Install Dependencies

+**IMPORTANT**: Make sure your PHP version is 7.3 - 8.0 before running this command!

 ```powershell
 composer install
 ```

 This will install all the required Laravel packages and dependencies (105 packages).

+**If you get an error like "requires php ^7.3|^8.0":**
+- Your PHP version is incompatible
+- Check your PHP version: `php --version`
+- See the Prerequisites section above for solutions

 ### Step 4: Environment Configuration